Designing a role-based internal hiring workflow that reduced approval cycle time and improved traceability across departments

 Usability Testing and Iteration

-I conducted 8 usability sessions with participants from HR, Finance, and PMO to validate:
+I conducted 8 usability sessions with participants from HR, Finance, and PMO to validate how well users understood their responsibilities, the approval flow, and the required actions at each step.

 Key changes driven by testing: